-If you fancy giving it a try, either as a dancer or as a musician please contact us with your details and we will invite you along to one of our practices.
+If you fancy giving it a try, either as a dancer or as a musician please contact us on 01323 520440 for more information

 The artwork for the Hunters Moon logo was created by Laurence, one of our former dancers.